maveniverse/site-001/content/en/docs/njord/using-it/_index.md

 ## Setting it up

-Maveniverse Njord is a suite of Maven (core or build; works both ways) extension and a Maven Plugin.
+Maveniverse Njord is a suite of a Maven (core or build; works both ways) extension and a Maven Plugin.
 You should keep the versions of extension and plugin aligned.
 Simplest way to achieve this is to:

-* create a property like version.njord in your parent POM carrying Njord version.
+* create a property like `version.njord` in your parent POM carrying Njord version.
-* adding a build/pluginManagement section with Njord plugin and version property.
+* adding a `build/pluginManagement` section with Njord plugin and previous version property.
-* adding a build/extensions section wirh Njord extension and version property.
+* adding a `build/extensions` section with Njord extension and previous version property.

 Depending on your needs, Njord can be defined in parent POMs but can also be "sideloaded" as user or project extension, maybe even only when you are about to publish (so not all the time).